It's a location that appears at the top of every ‘Best Hotels in Ireland' list – the Ashford Estate in Cong, Ireland.

 Dining on the Ashford Estate

-You definitely won’t go hungry on the Ashford Castle estate.
+You definitely won't go hungry when staying on the Ashford Castle estate.
 Dining options range from formal, multi-course experiences to a very casual burger.

 Ashford Castle Dining